Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 When marketing married technology, it changed the way we do marketing.
-The effect of automation is felt at every stage of the customer’s journey through the marketing funnel.
+We can feel the effect of automation at every stage of the customer’s journey through the marketing funnel.

 Technically, marketing automation software is any software that lets you automate any tedious manual tasks.
 However, there are several sub-categories.